 +all- Pass all (i.e. accept emails from your domain, wherever they come from).
 NOT RECOMMENDED, EVER, AT ALL.

-~all- Soft fail all (i.e. accept emails from your domain, wherever they come from, but mark them for the recipient).
-THE SECOND BEST OPTION, IN GENERAL.
+~all- Soft fail all (i.e. accept emails from your domain, wherever they come from, but mark them for the recipient). <- THIS IS THE BEST OPTION FOR EVERYONE.

 ?all- Neutral on all.
 POINTLESS.
 NOT RECOMMENDED.

-–all- Hard fail all (i.e. don’t accept emails from your domain unless it comes from a source named in the SPF record). <- THIS IS WHAT YOU WANT, IF YOU’RE SURE YOUR SPF IS CORRECT.
+–all- Hard fail all (i.e. don’t accept emails from your domain unless it comes from a source named in the SPF record).
+THE MOST RESTRICTIVE, BUT CAN CAUSE DELIVERY FAILURES.

 We can look at our own SPF record with a simple